Mediagone/doctrine-specifications/README.md

 }
 ```

-Specifications can be combined to build complex queries, while remaining **easily testable and maintainable** separately.
+Specifications can be freely combined to build complex queries, while remaining **easily testable and maintainable** separately.

 ## <a name="example"></a>Example of usage